praharshapm/vsdmixedsignalflow/README.md

 ### Verilog files
 The input files are to added under `~/designs/design_mux/src` directory.
-The `src`folder consists of verilog files for the design which may be found in the `verilog` section of this repository.
+The `src`folder consists of verilog files for the design which may be found [here](https://github.com/praharshapm/vsdmixedsignalflow/tree/master/openlane/verilog)

 - `design_mux.v` is the name of the top level verilog file.
 - `AMUX2_3V.v` is the verilog file of the macro.